i-e-b/SevenDigital.Messaging/README.md

 * Add all references from `/binaries`, call `ConfigureMessaging.WithDefaults()` in your app startup.
 * Use ObjectFactory to get a new `INodeFactory` instance
 * To listen to messages, `factory.Listener().Handle<IMyMessageInterface>().With<MyHandlerType>()`
+* Each listener can handle any number of message=> handler pairs, and a message can have more than one handler (they all fire in parallel)
 * To send a message, `factory.Sender().SendMessage(new MyMessage())`

 Notes
 -----
-* Creating nodes takes time and resources.
+* Creating listener nodes takes time and resources.
 Do it infrequently.
 * Your handler will get `new()`'d for every message.
 Don't do heavy things in the handler!

 Moving Parts